brunosmarques/platform-engineer-challenge-BSM/OPERATOR.md

 - 2GB of free memory
 - 20GB of free storage
 - Internet connection
-- A container/virtual machine manager.
-It can be any of these:
+- A container/virtual machine manager

+In this guide we'll be using Podman as manager because it's compatible with all OS and it's a typical installation.
+However, you should use what you're more confortable with.
+If you don't know where to start, Docker Desktop is a good option for personal use.

 | Container/VM manager                       | Supported OS                            | How to install (summary)                                                                                                                          | Official documentation / more information                                                     |